-Then, the document describes each financial report component which is expressed, provides visual fragment of the component as a point of reference, describes the key characteristics of the financial report component, articulates the business rules of the component, and how the component intersects or interacts with other financial report components.
+The document describes each financial report component which is represented within the full reference implementation, provides visual representation of the component as a point of reference, describes the key characteristics of the report component, articulates the business rules of the component, and how the component intersects with other financial report components.

-The ultimate goal of this reference/model implementation of a digital financial report is to better understand such reports, learn about such reports, and communicate information helpful in determining the appropriate way or ways to use mediums, such as XBRL, to express financial information digitally.
+The ultimate goal of this reference implementation of a digital financial report is to better understand such reports, learn about such reports, and communicate information helpful in determining the appropriate way or ways to use mediums, such as structured XBRL, to express financial information digitally.